sswahn/cookie/README.md

 # Cookie
-A JavaScript utility for efficiently managing browser cookies and decoding JWTs (JSON Web Tokens).
+A JavaScript utility for efficiently managing browser cookies.

 ## Usage